Archange-py/Game_of_Life/README.md

 # Conway's Game of Life

 ###
 Welcome !
-This directory contains an emulator for the Game of Life which you can use on your Numworks or computer (to install the necessary libraries, go [here](https://github.com/Archange-py/Visuel)).
+This directory contains an emulator for the Game of Life which you can use on your Numworks or computer to install the necessary libraries, go [here](https://github.com/Archange-py/Visuel).
 If you want to discover this subject you can explore the [Wikipédia page](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 ## Table of Contents
 ***